-Staff should follow the School's normal referral processes when there are concerns about children who may be at risk of being drawn into terrorism, as set out above.
+Staff should follow the School's normal referral processes when there are concerns about children who may be susceptible to radicalisation into terrorism.
 This may include a referral to Prevent or children's social care depending on the level of risk.
 However, if staff have concerns that there is an immediate/significant risk of a child being drawn into terrorism they must call 999 or contact West Berkshire Council Contact Advice and Assessment Service (CAAS) 01635 503090.
 Advice and support can also be sought from children's social care.